osi1880vr/prompt_quill/README.md

 # Welcome to Prompt Quill

-Here you find the sources to run your own instance of prompt quill.
+Here you find the sources to run your own instance of Prompt Quill.

-A gradio UI that will help you to create more sophisticated text to image prompts.
+A Gradio UI that will help you to create more sophisticated text to image prompts.

 If you are a power prompt engineer you might not need this.
+It still could help to inspire you.

 It is manly useful for users that are poor prompt engineers like myself.